-- Raising Awareness: Public education campaigns run periodically throughout the year to help older adults, their families, and caregivers better understand the risk of falls and how they can prevent them; - Develop and maintain the infrastructure to support implementation of evidence-based fallsprevention programs and initiatives throughout the state; - Identifying people at high falls risk: We work to encourage clinical and falls risk self-assessments and provide resources for both clinical and community-based interventions; - Support local falls-prevention coalitions and initiatives; - Support Aging & Disability Resource Centers (ADRCs), county and tribal aging units, public health, and other local partners in developing and training program leaders and recruiting participants; - Develop and maintain an online hub of falls-prevention information and resources for consumers and community organizations; - Share data: We collect and analyze data to support provide partners and the public with accurate information about the scope and impact of falls.
+- Raising Awareness: Quarterly public education campaigns to help older adults, their families, and caregivers better understand the risk of falls and how they can prevent them; - Develop and maintain the infrastructure to support implementation of evidence-based fallsprevention programs and initiatives throughout the state; - Identifying people at high falls risk: We work to encourage clinical and falls risk self-assessments and provide resources for both clinical and community-based interventions; - Support local falls-prevention coalitions and initiatives; - Develop and maintain an online hub of falls-prevention information and resources for consumers and community organizations (FallsFreeWI.org); - Share data: We collect and analyze data to support partners and the public with accurate information about the scope and impact of falls and effective intervention strategies. - Increase Accessibility of Evidence-Based Falls Prevention interventions: WIHA's evidence-based Stepping On program has been researched and proven to reduce falls by 31%.7 - We support Aging & Disability Resource Centers (ADRCs), county and tribal aging units, public health, and other local partners to develop and train program leaders and recruit participants.